po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/18-Stu_Caching-Images/README.md

 ## Expected Behavior

-The browser should load images almost instantly from the cache and not need to make a request to the server.
-This can be verified by refreshing the page a few times and then checking the cache storage in the chrome dev tools.
-The images should be cached and the images should be displayed almost instantly.
+The browser should load images almost instantly from the cache and not need to download fresh images from the server.
+You can verify the cache is working properly by opening the developer console, clicking the application tab and looking for a cache name of `my-image-cache`.
+Additionally, on subsequent visits to the application, the network requests for images will be responded to by the service worker with a 200 response.

 ## Actual Behavior